RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 **Flux residue R27**

 Flux is usually non-corrosive.
-But the issue with old flux is that it can get "sticky" after several years (40+) making it a collector of dust and moist.
-Therefore it is good practice to remove most of this flux in critical areas.
-The R27 is a 2k trimmer potensiometer used to calibrate the color displayed by the VIC-II.
-The flux is removed with isopropanol and some careful scraping with a plastic spudge.
+However, the issue with old flux is that it can become "sticky" after several years (40+), making it a collector of dust and moisture.
+Therefore, it is good practice to remove most of this flux in critical areas.

+R27 is a 2k trimmer potentiometer used to calibrate the color output of the VIC-II.
+The flux is removed using isopropanol and careful scraping with a plastic spudger.

 <p align="center" float="left">
     <img src="Images/Main13.jpeg" alt="Description" width="500">